preservim/vim-pencil/README.markdown

 ### Detect via modeline

 Will the wrap mode be detected accurately?
 Maybe.
-But you can improve its chances by giving it an explicit hint.
+But you can improve its chances by giving _pencil_ an explicit hint.

 At the bottom of this document is a odd-looking code: